dcrapis/oceandao-wiki/Proposal-Ideas.md

 Looking for inspiration, insights and ideas for what to build?
-Browse through some of the following resources for proposal ideas!
+Browse through some of the following resources for proposal ideas to contribute to the growth & sustainability of OCEAN.

 <h2>Build / improve applications or integrations to Ocean</h2>

+Create an innovative application using Ocean Protocol.
+Use Ocean Protocol libraries to build your own app for secure, privacy-preserving data exchange.

 <u>MARKETPLACES</u>